almerlucke/FCSchemedConfiguration/README.md

 FCSchemedConfiguration allows you to specify different configuration values for the same key based on the build configuration you select.
 This allows you for example to specify different API endpoints or app secrets depending on the build you make (debug, release etc..)

 You need to add a FCSchemedConfiguration.plist configuration file to your bundle for this to work.
 In this configuration file you can add a dictionary for each configuration key you need.
 In this dictionary you can specify a different value based on build configuration.
-The "default" key defines the fallback value if no other key matches the currently set configuration type.
+The "default" key defines the fallback value if no other key matches the currently set configuration scheme.

-Configuration types are:

--  FCSchemedConfigurationTypeDefault (0, default)
--  FCSchemedConfigurationTypeDebug (1, debug)
--  FCSchemedConfigurationTypeRelease (2, release)
--  FCSchemedConfigurationTypeAdHoc (3, adhoc)
--  FCSchemedConfigurationTypeAcceptance (4, accept)
--  FCSchemedConfigurationTypeAppStore (5, store)
+Add a FCSCHEMEDCONFIGURATION preprocessor macro for each configuration, so for an AdHoc configuration you could add

+    FCSCHEMEDCONFIGURATION=\@\"adhoc\"

+as a preprocessor macro.

-This should give you enough flexibility to define the configurations you need.
-The best way is to add the FCSCHEMEDCONFIGURATION preprocessor macro to a build configuration.
-You can then use the following code snippet to set the configuration type (for example in your app delegate didFinishLaunchingWithOptions method):
+Then use the following code snippet to set the configuration scheme (for example in your app delegate didFinishLaunchingWithOptions method):

     #ifdef FCSCHEMEDCONFIGURATION
-        [FCSchemedConfiguration setConfigurationType:FCSCHEMEDCONFIGURATION];
+        [FCSchemedConfiguration setConfigurationScheme:FCSCHEMEDCONFIGURATION];
     #endif

 Check the demo project for an example of how this works.
 When you run the demo try to select different build configurations for the Run scheme (Edit scheme menu)